Kong/docs.konghq.com/app/enterprise/0.35-x/admin-api/vitals/vitals-prometheus-strategy.md

 [scape_configs](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#%3Cscrape_config%3E)
 section of Prometheus document for further reading.

-By default, Vitals graph in Kong Manager uses the configured target address in legend, which is named `instance` in Prometheus metrics label.
-For some service discovery setup where `instance` is IP:PORT, user might want to relabel `instance` label to display more meaningful hostname in legend.
+By default, the Vitals graph in Kong Manager uses the configured target address in the legend, which is named `instance` in the Prometheus metrics label.
+For some service discovery setups where `instance` is `IP:PORT`, the user might want to relabel the `instance` label to display more a meaningful hostname in the legend.
-To do so, user can also refer to [scape_configs](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#%3Cscrape_config%3E) section and rewrite `instance` label with corresponding meta label.
+To do so, the user can also refer to the [scape_configs](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#%3Cscrape_config%3E) section and rewrite the `instance` label with the corresponding meta label.

 For example, in a Kubernetes environment, use the following relabel rules: